FirelyTeam/firely-docs/fhirnetapi/model/classes.rst

 	var pat = new Patient();
 	var id = new Identifier();

+.. important:: When you are creating an instance of a resource or data type, lookup the
+	definition in the `FHIR specification <http://www.hl7.org/fhir>`__ to see which elements are mandatory for that particular type.

 Class fields
 ^^^^^^^^^^^^
 The API classes have a field for each of the elements in the Resource or data type model.